dsinecos/Index/README.md

 ### Learning and experimenting with tools
   1. Git - To learn the basic commands of Git
       - [Link to Repo](https://github.com/dsinecos/learnBranching)
-  2. Continuous Integration - Experimented with TravisCI
+  2. Continuous Integration - Setup TravisCI
       - [Link to Repo](https://github.com/dsinecos/learnCI)
   3. Debugging using VS Code - To learn how to debug APIs (asynchronous applications) using VS Code debugger
       - [Link to Repo](https://github.com/dsinecos/learnAPIDebugging)